Byron Kay @konafreediver

 It's important to have the right freediving gear and spearfishing gear when you set out.
 The wrong gear will leave you feeling cold, with blisters and a leaky mask.
 It will also be harder to get that fish because your focus is off.

 What kind of spearfishing equipment will you need?

 Spearfishing Gear for Beginners:

-When buying your first set of gear it's important to go to your local retailer.
-They are the ones that know the most about the gear and can make bespoke recommendations for your situation.
-For example they can recommend a thickness of wetsuit or help you figure out what foot pockets will fit your feet properly.
+If you're new to Kona spearfishing go visit your local spearfishing shop.
+They are the ones that know the most about spearfishing gear and can make personalized recommendations for your situation.
+For example, they can recommend a thickness of wetsuit or help you figure out what foot pockets will fit your feet properly.

 2. Learn to Freedive

 Sometimes we get lucky and the fish swims right up to us, but most of the time we need to work for our dinner.
 This means diving down in the water column with your prey.
 Would you rather have more time down there to make sure you have the time you need to get the shot?

 What you will learn in a level 1 freediving course:

 Your freediving education begins with the level 1 course.
 This 2-day course builds your foundation of freediving knowledge and skills so if you want to go deeper or do more underwater you are ready.
 From there you can take a spearfishing course.

 The best way to learn about fish is to get a book like this one from John Hoover.
 A comprehensive book is great for use in the field and should cover almost any fish you see out there.
 Once you become familiar with the different families and types of fish you can begin to home in on the individuals that are of interest to a Spearfisherman.